Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 Lake Tahoe is much more than just a lake as there are numerous towns that surround the water.
 Within these towns there are tons of options for restaurants, cafes, shops and boutiques.

-Most people like to spend their time out on the lake itself.
+I spent most of my time out on the lake itself.
 The best way to do this is to head out on a sailing cruise.
 This eco-friendly voyage allows you to experience Lake Tahoe’s beauty from the water.

 For an unforgettable experience, join a helicopter tour over Lake Tahoe.
 During this once in a lifetime opportunity, you’ll get an incredible birds eye view of Lake Tahoe from above as well as nearby lakes, mountains and waterfalls.

 In the winter, Lake Tahoe transforms itself into a winter wonderland covered in snow.
 Skiing is a popular activity in Lake Tahoe during this time.
-Hit the slopes by getting yourself a ski or snowboard rental package.

-Whilst Lake Tahoe is not a national park, it does have a national forest that is the perfect place to take a hike.
+Whilst Lake Tahoe is not a national park, it does have a national forest that was the perfect place to take a hike.
 It’s actually the most visited national forest in all of California.

 Activities In Mammoth Lakes